 Even though more people in Los Angeles County and the region are vaccinated against the virus that causes COVID-19, there remains a risk that when outside of their residence people may come into contact with others who may have COVID-19.
 There are millions of people in Los Angeles County who are not yet vaccinated against COVID-19, including children under 5 years of age who are not currently eligible to be vaccinated, and people who are immunocompromised and may be particularly vulnerable to infection and disease.
 Most COVID-19 infections are spread by people who have no or mild symptoms of infection.
 The Omicron variant, currently the predominant strain in Los Angeles County, spreads more easily than the original virus that causes COVID-19.
-In the absence of masking while in indoor settings, unvaccinated and partially vaccinated persons are more likely to get infected and spread the virus, which is transmitted through the air and concentrates in indoor settings.
+The proportion of cases caused by the BA.2 subvariant continued to increase and has now replaced BA.1.1 as the predominant subvariant, accounting for 67% of sequenced specimens for the week ending March 26, 2022.
+The BA.2 subvariant is highly transmissible and has become the dominant variant in many countries.
+Further, the XE subvariant, a combination of the BA.1 and BA.2 subvariants, has been circulating at low levels in the United Kingdom and several other countries.
+As of April 14, 2022, two cases of the XE subvariant have been identified in California, neither of which was detected in LA County.
+In the absence of masking while in indoor settings, unvaccinated and partially vaccinated persons are more likely to get infected and spread the virus and any subvariants, which are transmitted through the air and concentrate in indoor settings.

 Current vaccines lower the risk of infection and, if infected, help protect against severe illness, hospitalizations, and deaths due to infection with the Omicron variant.
-However, breakthrough infections in people who are vaccinated can occur, but at a significantly lower rate than those among persons who are not fully vaccinated.
-People who are up to date (up to date means fully vaccinated and received a booster dose or fully vaccinated but not yet booster-eligible) with their COVID-19 vaccines and get COVID-19 are less likely to develop severe illness, be hospitalized, or die than those who are unvaccinated and get COVID-19.
+However, breakthrough infections in people who are vaccinated can occur, but at a significantly lower rate than those among persons who are not fully vaccinated.13 People who are up to date (up to date means fully vaccinated and received a booster dose or fully vaccinated but not yet booster-eligible) with their COVID-19 vaccines and get COVID-19 are less likely to develop severe illness, be hospitalized, or die than those who are unvaccinated and get COVID-19.
 Although no vaccine is 100 percent effective at preventing illness in vaccinated people, the currently authorized COVID-19 vaccines, including the primary series, booster shots and additional doses for those who need them, remain the best form of protection against COVID-19 infection, hospitalization, and death.
-For the week ending February 12, County residents who were unvaccinated were more than two and half times more likely to be infected, five times more likely to be hospitalized, and had 13 times the likelihood of dving when compared to individuals who were fully vaccinated.
-When comparing unvaccinated individuals with those vaccinated and fully boosted, unvaccinated people were nearly four times more likely to be infected.
+For the week ending April 1, County residents ages 5 and older who were vaccinated were about 2 times less likely to be infected with COVID-19 than unvaccinated people.
+This suggests that even with the more transmissible BA.2 subvariant spreading in LA County, vaccines continue providing some protection against infection.
+During this same time period, fully vaccinated LA County residents were 4 times less likely to be hospitalized with COVID-19 than unvaccinated individuals.
+When comparing fully vaccinated individuals with unvaccinated individuals, during the week ending March 25, fully vaccinated people were 11 times less likely to die from COVID-19.
 Vaccinations are widely available to those 5 years and older.
 Booster doses are available for everyone 12 years and older.
+A second booster at least 4 months after the first booster dose was recently approved for some people at greater risk of COVID-19 infection (i.e., immunocompromised persons, adults age 50 and older, and people age 18-49 who got the J&J vaccine for both their primary and booster doses).